Around 50 kilometers North of Birmingham, in the county of Shropshire (West Midlands), lays a small idyllic English town called Beckbury.

 Kathy is married now and mother of three fine children (two girls and a boy, which is already married himself).

 Seems she made her dream come true and is now working as a biologist for a governmental organization.
-Already when I first met her, she had something with languages.
+Already when I first met her, she had something with that.

 It was a big surprise when Kathy told me that The Seven Stars still existed.
 While I stayed in Beckbury The Seven Stars was the pub where we stayed almost every evening, played pool and teased the guys of our age.
 I am pretty sure we left some guys behind with *coughs* “hurt feelings”.
 Yes, we were young and mean! :-)